lil-lab/nccg/README.md

    Supply the public IP address of master in place of <id>.
 Above code runs with 110GB RAM which can be changed to any other number within the RAM limit.

-  The results will be printed in the log of master.
+  The results will be printed in the `dev.proxy/logs4/test.log`.
 The final number should match the numbers reported in the paper.

 # Section 2: Using the source code with Eclipse